 The origins of Victoria Day in Canada can be traced back to the 1800s.
 In 1845, the legislative assembly of the Province of Canada declared May 25th a holiday to honour Queen Victoria’s birthday.

 Queen Victoria was born on May 24th, 1819 and ascended the British throne in 1837 at the age of 18.
-She went on to rule for 63 years as Queen of the United Kingdom of Great Britain and Ireland until her death in 1901.
+She ruled for 63 years as Queen of the United Kingdom of Great Britain and Ireland until her death in 1901.

 Although Queen Victoria never visited Canada, her role was significant to the Confederation.
 Her father, Prince Edward, resided in Quebec and Halifax for nearly a decade prior to her reign.